Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Learn how a F50 Insurance company achieves 300% return on investment with Indico Data.

-Intelligent intake platforms mean you no longer have to choose between speed and accuracy.
+platforms mean you no longer have to choose between speed and accuracy.
 The platforms employ numerous artificial intelligence technologies, including natural language processing, machine learning and transfer learning.
-Together, these technologies enable employees who actually process claims – such as claims handlers and loss adjusters – to build insurance claims processing automation models.
+Together, these technologies enable employees who actually process claims – such as claims handlers and loss adjusters – to build models to automate claims processing.
 There’s no need to involve data scientists, or even IT.
-That delivers a higher level of model accuracy and significant scalability, boosting insurers' ability to roll out automation models across the company.
+That delivers a higher level of model accuracy and significant scalability, boosting insurers’ ability to roll out automation models across the company.

 Integration with insurance automation platforms